QUINCY-XIANG/quincyxiang.github.io/_pages/about.md

   - /about.html
 ---

 I'm a second year undergraduate student from [Department of Mathematics](https://math.sustech.edu.cn/), [Southern University of Science and Technology (SUSTech)](https://www.sustech.edu.cn/).
-My research interest includes NLP, ,machine learning, number theory, mathematic modelling.
+My research interest includes NLP, ,machine learning, algebra, mathematic modelling.

 I am very fortunate to be advised by [Prof. Ferdinand Ihringer](https://math.ihringer.org/) from Department of Mathematics, Southern University of Science and Technology (SUSTech).